 2014 Senior Fellow of the Higher Education Academy.Professor Porter has an established record as a mentor for ECRs as an Ambassador for the Fulbright US/UK Commission, within the British Association for American Studies.She is on research leave from Sept.
 2019-Sept.
 2022.

 - Recent Publications

-Trauma, Primitivism and the Making of Frank Prewett, Bloomsbury Press, 2021.
+Trauma, Primitivism and the Making of Frank Prewett, London: Bloomsbury Press, 6 May, 2021.

 What Would Nixon Do?
 The Forgotten Republican Roots of American Environmentalism, University of Nebraska Press, contracted 2021.

 Native American Environmentalism, Lincoln: University of Nebraska Press, 2014

 Native American Freemasonry:Associationalism & Performance in America, Lincoln: University of Nebraska Press, 2011

 To Be Indian: The Life of Iroquois-Seneca Arthur Caswell Parker (Foreword by William N. Fenton), Norman: The University of Oklahoma Press, 2001 *Choice Book Award